 Applicants will need to include the following documentation along with your application:

-- A drinking water, wastewater, or combined drinking water and wastewater bill listing your permanent and primary residence.
+- A water, sewer, or combined water and sewer bill listing your permanent and primary residence

 Ready to Apply?